 From pre-exam nerves to worrying about family problems, we’ve all felt anxious at some point in our lives.
 The familiar feelings in our bodies that accompany anxiety can be pretty unpleasant: your heart in your mouth, your stomach doing somersaults, your palms uncomfortably clammy.
 But anxiety is actually a perfectly normal response to everyday interactions with our world.
-Evidence is building that it is possible to help reduce anxiety by being more aware of bodily sensations as they arise.

 Why We Get Anxious